trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 12. Run the user sequence on the web page :

-1. Mint 1 ticket
+1. Mint 1 ticket.
-1. wait for confirmation
+1. Wait for confirmation.
-1. poke a contract address
+1. Poke a contract address.
-1. wait for confirmation
+1. Wait for confirmation.
-1. click on button to refresh the contract list
+1. Click on button to refresh the contract list.

-You see that the feedback has changed to `YEAH!!!`
+You see that the feedback has changed to `YEAH!!!`.

-> Optional : fix the units tests
+> Optional : fix the units tests.

 ## Proxy pattern :star::star: